If You Liked This Post Please Subscribe For Weekly Updates

 Help a disabled person cross the street-Some disabled people have a lot of physical challenges and need more to do everyday tasks but sometimes you don’t struggle physically and you have more visual challenges.
 If you see a disabled person struggling to open a door or is having difficulty crossing the street it can never hurt to ask if they need help.
 Some disabled people are blind and cannot see anything so they may need an extra pair of eyes to be able to cross the street safely.
 Always ask before you start doing something because there is nothing disabled people hate more than when abled people assume we can’t do something and just start doing it for us.
 You are not being helpful when you won’t take no for an answer and absolutely insist that we need help but are actually taking away the little independence someone may have.
 Helping a disabled person do small tasks may not seem like it’s that helpful but from a disabled person’s perspective it’s extremely helpful because without assistance we couldn’t do certain things.

-There are a lot of conditions that get tons of awareness becuase they are very well-known but there are also so many painful conditions that don’t get hardly any awareness and people don’t even know these disabilities exist which is sad to me because no one should have to live with a forgotten disability.
+There are a lot of conditions that get tons of awareness because they are very well-known but there are also so many painful conditions that don’t get hardly any awareness and people don’t even know these disabilities exist which is sad to me because no one should have to live with a forgotten disability.
 All disabilities could use a little more awareness because you can never have too much and it’s important that we teach society what it’s like to be disabled instead of letting them have their own versions of what they think it’s like.
-The problem with disability awareness is that the only people talking about their disability is actual disabled people and sometimes their families so it’s really hard to change the way people think about the disabled community when the only ones advocating are people affected by it.
-Advocacy doesn’t end after you make one Facebook post but you have to consistently do it to make a difference because there will always be that one person who is not educated or needs support to accept their disability.
+The problem with disability awareness is that the only people talking about their disability is actual disabled people and sometimes their families so it’s really hard to change the way people think about the disabled community when the only one’s advocating are people affected by it.
+Advocacy doesn’t end after you make one Facebook post, but you have to consistently do it to make a difference because there will always be that one person who is not educated or needs support to accept their disability.
 Putting yourself online will help more people than you ever would have imagined but it’s not the only way to spread awareness and there are so many other ways that don’t involve an Internet connection.
 Talk about it and don’t spread myths about disabled people that aren’t true because as soon as you do that you’re just as bad as the rest of society.
-What are you doing to spread awareness for disability and chronic illness?
-If you have any other ideas on how society can better spread awareness for disabled people please leave them in the comments below so we can all learn from each other!
+What are you doing to spread awareness for disability or chronic illness?
+If you have any other ideas on how society can better spread awareness for disabled people, please leave them in the comments below so we can all learn from each other.